LispCookbook/cl-cookbook/getting-started.md

 title: Getting started
 ---

-Easy steps to install a development environment and start a project.
+We'll begin with presenting easy steps to install a development environment and to start a new Common Lisp project.

 Want a 2-clicks install ?
 Then get [Portacle](https://shinmera.github.io/portacle/), *a portable and multi-platform* Common Lisp environment.
 It ships Emacs25, SBCL (the implementation), Quicklisp (package manager), SLIME (IDE) and Git.
-It's the most straightforward way to get going !
+It's the most straightforward way to get going!

 ## Install an implementation